Knock is a non-traditional lender that allows you to find and finance a new house, and then sell your current house.

-Once the house sells, Knock charges you a convenience fee similar to an origination fee that many lenders charge, plus the typical commission and settles with you over the cost of your new home.
+Meanwhile, Knock pays for all repairs (up to $25,000) to your old house to get it market-ready.
+Once your old house sells, Knock charges you a convenience fee similar to an origination fee that many lenders charge, plus the typical commission and settles with you over the cost of your new home.

 Each Opendoor listing has daily hours when you can go in and have a look around, without an agent accompanying you.
 The company uses security systems to monitor the homes.

-Because of limited supplies of homes for sale in many markets, qualified buyers are finding they don't have a chance if they can't make an all-cash offer.
+With limited supplies of homes for sale in many markets, qualified buyers are finding they don't have a chance if they can't make an all-cash offer.

 Those buying and selling homes must often work with a real estate agent, a mortgage broker, a home inspector and a closing attorney - professionals who all need to be paid.

-In many U.S. cities, hundreds of real estate agents compete for a limited pool of business from homebuyers and sellers.
+Hundreds of real estate agents compete for a limited pool of business from homebuyers and sellers.
 With so many agents to choose from, how do you pick the right one?